 I’m a fan of racing games.
 I love em.
 Although I’m not what you would call a racing enthusiast but I love when a good racing sim comes out, I always make sure that I hit the store and cop it.
 It started for me with Gran Turismo and over the years it continued on with Forza Motorsport once it came out and GT kind of faded away.
 Forza Motorsport was basically what Gran Turismo was with some minor changes and nuances but just like GT it was for the serious sim racer and that meant, it wasn’t for everyone.
 When Turn 10 studios and Microsoft created the Horizon series I wasn’t sure what the angle was.
 I did know that they were trying to appeal to the more serious racer that wants to tune, take on track challenges and the best drivers but they also wanted to make sure they didn’t abandon the more casual racer that didn’t really care about tuning but wanted to drive fast.
 They nailed it, to the point where I can say in no uncertain terms that the Forza series is the best in the business and Forza Horizon 4 is the best racing game around.
 I’ve been playing it for about 3-4 weeks now and while this game packs so much into it.
 I won’t talk about it all.
 I don’t think I need to.
 This review is about what I did, what I liked and didn’t like and why you should totally buy this game.

 Let’s get straight to it.
 Forza Horizon 4 is beautiful and it’s packed with a shitload of cars and a ton of things to do.
 Horizon 4 isn’t a drastic change from its predecessor but it’s in fact a refinement as are all sequels of this type of game.
-When you crank this game up and pick your first car, you’re thrown in to the world map and you’ll see that there’s a plethora of things you can do based on your driving style and car interest.
+When you crank this game up and pick your first car from the fastest drag car in Forza Horizon 4, you’re thrown in to the world map and you’ll see that there’s a plethora of things you can do based on your driving style and car interest.